 Graduate students learn basic content knowledge, current theoretical approaches, and sophisticated research skills.
 The core course for the major and minor field is History 860.
 Graduate students can repeat this course up to three times with different professors.
 In consultation with their advisor and the graduate director, graduate students can broaden their knowledge with other gender oriented courses within the history department or elsewhere.
 It is strongly encouraged that graduate students who elect to do their major field in Women’s and Gender History also complete a minor field in a specific geographic area and time period.
 They will be required to develop the language, research, and teaching skills necessary for both areas.
 Students may also draw from departments across the university: Anthropology, Family and Child Ecology, Labor and Industrial Relations, American Studies, German, French, Italian and Classics, Spanish and Portuguese, Linguistics, the College of Communication Arts and Sciences, and the College of Law.

-Faculty who work on women’s and gender history include Nwando Achebe, Emily Conroy-Krutz, Emine Evered, Laura Fair, Kirsten Fermaglich, Lisa Fine, Erin Graham, LaShawn D. Harris, Leslie Page Moch, Georgina Montgomery, Edward Murphy, Ethan Segal, Susan Sleeper-Smith, Aminda Smith, Helen Zoe Veit, Naoko Wake, and Erica Windler.
+Faculty who work on women’s and gender history include Nwando Achebe, Emily Conroy-Krutz, Emine Evered, Laura Fair, Kirsten Fermaglich, Lisa Fine, Erin Graham, LaShawn D. Harris, Leslie Page Moch, Georgina Montgomery, Edward Murphy, Ethan Segal, Susan Sleeper-Smith, Aminda Smith, Helen Zoe Veit, and Naoko Wake.